IBM-Cloud/docs-services/services/HellaVentures/index.md

 - For non-copyable output snippet, include {: screen} following the last set of backticks.
  -->

-1. Go to the Internet of Things section in the Bluemix catalog and click on the "Car Diagnostic API" tile.
+1. In the "Bluemix catalog", go to the "Internet of Things" section and click on the "Car Diagnostic API" tile.
-2. Click on "Register at Car Diagnostic API".
+2. Click on "Register at Car Diagnostic API" in the bottom right of the page.
 3. Create a new account in this IBM Developer Portal page.
 4. Create a new developer organization.
 5. Go to "Apps" and click on "Register new Application"
-6. Enter a title for the App and a decription (optional).
+6. Enter a title for the App and a description (optional).
 7. Write down your Client Secret and your Client ID.
 These are the username/password that you will use to access the API.
 Note that the Client Secret is displayed only once on this page.
+The Client Secret is located at the top of the page and the Client ID on the bottom - you need to click the checkboxes to make them visible
 8. Go to "API Products" and click on "Car Diagnostic API".
 9. Choose a plan and click on "Subscribe".
-10. Select an App and click on "Subscribe".
+In the next pop-up window select an App and click on "Subscribe".
-11. Go to the "Car Diagnostic API" section on the left side of this page.
+10. Go to the "Car Diagnostic API" section on the left side of this page.
 There you can try out the API and get instructions on how to call the API - these include the URL for calling the API.
 In addition you can find here coding examples in different programming languages that exemplify how to call the